maylingge/maylingge.github.io/english/ted.md

 performance review.

+a low opportunity cost.
-career, relationship, self
+A three category priority list: career, relationship, self
 Some people's life are just harder than others.
 178 hours in a week.
 Working a full-time job,

+We dont need that much of time to do amazing things.

 Pull out the phone
 use your bits of time for bits of joy. required two hours bus ride, make the whole experience almost enjoyable.
 Family breakfast for a substitude.

 I truely believe this.
 THere is time.
 Even if we are busy, we have time for what matters.
-If we work on things matters.
+And when we focus on things matters, we can build the life we want.